neelsoumya/python_machine_learning/unsupervised.md

    Explain the steps of hierarchical clustering, distinguish between agglomerative and divisive approaches, and interpret dendrograms.

 4. **Situations in which you would want to apply hierarchical clustering:**
-   Discuss specific use cases—such as when the number of clusters is unknown or when a tree‑based representation is desired—where hierarchical clustering is advantageous.
+   Discuss specific use cases: such as when the number of clusters is unknown or when a tree‑based representation is desired—where hierarchical clustering is advantageous.

 ---